nikkopang/ASCIIArt/README.md

 # ASCIIArt
-Animated ASCII Art of a waterfall and a frog
+Animated ASCII Art of a waterfall

+Three different drawings using ASCII were looped so give an animation effect.
+Each ASCII waterfall art drawing was drawn by Nikko Pang.